Welcome to Tarleton Holy Trinity

 Church of England (Aided) Primary School

 Named as being in the TOP 1% of primary schools in England for achievement in reading for two years running (February 2017 and February 2018)

 The 10th highest attaining school in Lancashire for combined attainment in Reading, Writing and Mathematics (December 2017)

 Judged as OUTSTANDING in all areas by Siams June 2014

-Judged as GOOD in all areas by Ofsted December 2013
+Judged as a GOOD school by Ofsted February 2018

 At Tarleton Holy Trinity we are very proud of all our children and all that they achieve.
 We have an excellent reputation locally and have a full intake for our September’s Reception Class.
 This is because staff, children, parents and governors all work extremely hard to ensure the best learning experiences for the whole school community.
 We have very high academic standards, but like learning to be fun – making sure that is more to life than ‘reading, writing and arithmetic’.
 We love art, music, dance, sports and PE and use enrichment days to help the children to experience these at their full.
 Being a church school is important to us, as everything we do is based on our Christian Values.
 At THT we really do value, dream and achieve!